Your personal health detective

 Currently there are only eight schools in North America that are accredited Naturopathic medical colleges, whose graduates are qualified to take the NABNE board exams and apply to become licensed physicians in states that offer licensure.

-In states where Naturopathy is not licensed (like Texas), graduates of correspondence programs may also use the title "ND", "Naturopathic Doctor" or "Naturopathic Physician" due to this lack of regulation.
-This is the basis of much of the confusion and the claims that Naturopathic doctors do not have medical training (some folks in Texas using that title don't have medical training).
+In states where Naturopathy is not licensed (like TX, or KY), graduates of correspondence programs may also use the title "ND", "Naturopathic Doctor" or "Naturopathic Physician" due to this lack of regulation.
+This is the basis of much of the confusion and the claims that Naturopathic doctors do not have medical training.

 History of Naturopathic Medicine